lepidus/dataversePlugin/README.md

 After installation, it is necessary to enable the plugin.
 This is done in `Website Settings` > `Plugins` > `Installed Plugins`.

 With the plugin enabled, you should expand its options by clicking the arrow next to its name and then accessing its `Settings`.
-In the new window, the _Dataverse URL_ (Root Dataverse URL), _Dataverse_ (Dataverse URL) and _API Token_ will be displayed.
+In the new window, the  _Dataverse_ (Dataverse URL) and _API Token_ will be displayed.
 After filling in the fields, just confirm the action by clicking `Save`.
 The plugin will only work after filling in these data.

+For authors: Currently only components of the "dataset" genre are depositable in Dataverse.
+So deposit dialog is only shown for these kind of components.

 # License